connectrpc/connectrpc.com/docs/kotlin/using-clients.md

-For server-streaming RPCs, the corresponding method on the client returns a `*StreamInterface` object which allows the caller to send data over the stream and to iterate over updates from the server using a `RecieveChannel`:
+For server-streaming RPCs, the corresponding method on the client returns a `*StreamInterface` object which allows the caller to send data over the stream and to iterate over updates from the server using a `ReceiveChannel`:

 ```kotlin
 val stream = elizaServiceClient.converse()